kommentar/kommentar/README.md

 The API follows the Ports and Adapters pattern, along with Command-Query Responsibility segregation.
 It might seem overkill, but this helps in modifying the app to use whatever technologies you want with minimal effort.

+## How to run locally

+This application uses `pnpm`.
+- First install dependencies: `pnpm install`
+- Make sure to create a `.env` using the included `.env.sample` as a reference
+- Then run a dev server: `pnpm dev`
+- Or a production server: `pnpm start`

 ## Core concepts

 A **Host** is the parent of the comment.
 Consider these examples: